Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 The same issue as No 4 on `index.html` and solve the error in the same way

 **- Conclusion -**<br>
-Put the code in the validator after fixing these and receive [**no warnings or errors**](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/html-testing/w3c-countries-report.pdf)<br>
+Put the code in the validator after fixing these and receive [no warnings or errors](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/html-testing/w3c-countries-report.pdf)<br>
 There is a message about **Images with textual alternative** which is a reminder about images and alt.
 Refer to [this post](https://www.sitepoint.com/community/t/methods-for-displaying-gallery-images-with-titles/354087) and also [this website](https://webaim.org/techniques/alttext/) to understand the message.
 As this is not an error, no further action is taken

 **--- Quality ---**<br>
-When the core HTML code is completed, a quality check test is carried out by using [**Lighthouse**](https://developers.google.com/web/tools/lighthouse), which is an open-source and one of the automated DevTools for improving the quality of web pages.
+When the core HTML code is completed, a quality check test is carried out by using [Lighthouse](https://developers.google.com/web/tools/lighthouse), which is an open-source and one of the automated DevTools for improving the quality of web pages.
 It has audits for performance, accessibility, progressive web apps, SEO.
 Anything 89 or below are looked at to improve the quality of the website.

 **`index.html` Mobile Size**<br>
 Before - [Performance: 85 / Accessibility: 97 / Best Practices: 93 / SEO: 83](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/html-testing/lighthouse-index-mobile-before.png)<br>